wp-plugins/custom-registration-form-builder-with-submission-manager/readme.txt

 = Pro version =

-[Check out our Pro page](http://cmshelplive.com/custom-user-registration-form-builder-pro.html) offers these handy extras:
+[Check out our Pro page](http://cmshelplive.com/custom-user-registration-form-builder-pro.html) which offers these handy extras:

 * Ability to download form submissions as excel file
 * File upload field for allowing visitors to add attachments with the form